 If mildew, mold, or fungus is your problem, this method will do the trick.
 Not only can vinegar kill mildew and fungus, but it also helps to prevent regrowth.

-- Make the vinegar water solution consisting of any kind of vinegar (we recommend white vinegar as it’s cheapest and most easily accessible) and clean water.
+- Make the vinegar water solution consisting of any kind of vinegar (we recommend white vinegar as it’s the cheapest and most easily accessible) and clean water.
 For every gallon of water, add two cups of vinegar.

 - Add this mixture to a spray bottle if the affected area is within reach.
 Spray the solution to the surface and leave it for 30 minutes.
 For larger affected areas, make the solution in a bucket and splash it on the area.